Spiritual direction: Western Christianity

 Within Christianity, spiritual direction has its roots in early Christianity.
 The gospels describe Jesus serving as a mentor to his disciples.
-Additionally, Acts of the Apostles Chapter 9 describes Ananias helping Paul of Tarsus to grow in his newfound experience of Christianity.
+Additionally, Acts of the Apostles chapter 9 describes Ananias helping Paul of Tarsus to grow in his newfound experience of Christianity.
 Likewise, several of the Pauline epistles describe Paul mentoring both Timothy and Titus among others.
-Tradition tells us that John the Evangelist tutored Polycarp, the 2nd-century bishop of Smyrna.
+Tradition also states that John the Evangelist tutored Polycarp, the 2nd-century bishop of Smyrna.

-Theologian John Cassian who lived in the 4th century provided some of the earliest recorded guidelines on the Christian practice of spiritual direction.
+Theologian John Cassian, who lived in the 4th century, provided some of the earliest recorded guidelines on the Christian practice of spiritual direction.
 He introduced mentoring in the monasteries.
 Each novice was put under the care of an older monk.
 Benedict of Nursia integrated Cassian's guidelines into what is now known as the Rule of Saint Benedict.

-Spiritual direction is widespread in the Catholic tradition: a person with wisdom and spiritual discernment, usually but not exclusively a priest or consecrated in general, provides counsel to a person who wishes to make a journey of faith and discovery of God's will in his life.
-The spiritual guide aims to discern, understand what the Holy Spirit, through the situations of life, spiritual insights fruit of prayer, reading and meditation on the Bible, tells the person accompanied.
+Spiritual direction is widespread in the Catholic tradition: a person with wisdom and spiritual discernment, usually but not exclusively a priest or consecrated in general, provides counsel to a person who wishes to make a journey of faith and discovery of God's will in their life.
+The spiritual guide aims to discern and understand what the Holy Spirit, through the situations of life, spiritual insights in the fruit of prayer, reading and meditation on the Bible, tells the person accompanied.
 The spiritual father or spiritual director may provide advice, give indications of life and prayer, resolving doubts in matters of faith and morals without replacing the choices and decisions to the person accompanying.